pravinyo/website/_posts/2026-09-06-data-ai-architectures.md

 1. **Vector DB selection.** For small-to-medium corpora (< 1M documents), `pgvector` on top of a relational database you already run is usually sufficient — one fewer service to operate.
 Reach for a dedicated vector database when you need approximate nearest-neighbour search at scale or hybrid search.
 2. **Chunking strategy matters more than the embedding model.** Too-large chunks retrieve irrelevant context; too-small chunks lose surrounding meaning.
 256–512 tokens with 10–20% overlap is a good starting point.
 3. **Test retrieval before generation.** Most RAG bugs are retrieval bugs (wrong chunks returned), not LLM bugs.
 Evaluate retrieval quality independently using labelled question-answer pairs before evaluating end-to-end.
-4. **Rate limits are business logic.** LLM API rate limits and token quotas should be handled at the application layer with retry + backoff (from the Microservices post), not silently swallowed.
+4. **Rate limits are business logic.** LLM API rate limits and token quotas should be handled at the application layer with retry + backoff, not silently swallowed.
 5. **Evals replace vibes.** "It seems to work" is not a production AI quality bar.
 Define evaluation metrics (faithfulness, relevance, answer correctness) and automate them before every deployment.

 ---